Seven Tips for Planning Summer Holidays: A Co-parenting Guide

 Here are seven guidelines for making your co-parenting summer holidays fun for everyone:

 Create a co-parenting plan

-It is alright to deviate from an existing court order or co-parenting plan if both ex spouses agree.
-If changes to the plan are necessary it’s best to put those in writing and have both co-parents signed off on them.
+It is all right to deviate from an existing court order or co-parenting plan if both ex-spouses agree.
+If changes to the plan are necessary, it’s best to put those in writing and have both co-parents signed off on them.
 Just a handwritten note signed and dated by both exes will suffice.
 This will avoid any misunderstandings in the future.

 Share vacation plans with your ex as soon as possible

-When it comes to planning the summer holidays with the kids, the earlier co-parents have these discussions the less likely there is for either ex to be surprised by untold plans.
-Parents should make their requests early in the New Year; again making sure to exchange plans in writing.
+When it comes to planning the summer holidays with the kids, the earlier co-parents have these discussions the less likely it is for either to be surprised by untold plans.
+Parents should make their requests early in the New Year, again making sure to exchange plans in writing.
 Many divorced couples choose alternating years to take the children on vacation.
-For example, the mother may have odd years, and the father takes even years.
 This type of schedule avoids arguments over competing requests.